Kalmarkov/Kalmarkov/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Matvjuk12
-- 📫 How to reach me +7
+- 📫 How to reach me +7 950 426 54 21.
+I'm from Russia
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...